Annotation Interface JStache

 When the annotation processor runs these files usually are in: javax.tools.StandardLocation#CLASS_OUTPUT and in a Maven or Gradle project they normally would reside in src/main/resources or src/test/resources which get copied on build to target/classes or similar.
 However due to incremental compiling template files are not always copied to target/classes and thus are not found by the annotation processor.
 To deal with this issue JStachio during compilation fallsback to direct filesystem access of the source directory instead of the output (javax.tools.StandardLocation#CLASS_OUTPUT) if the files cannot be found.

-JStachio tries to resolve your project layout and current working directory automatically based on variety of heuristics so that you do not need to use this flag.
-JStachio may not find the correct source folder for your templates but it usually can find the correct "current working directory" (which will be called "CWD" for the rest of this passage).
+JStachio tries to resolve your project layout and project directory (current project being compiled if in a multi-module project) automatically based on variety of heuristics so that you do not need to use this flag.
+JStachio may not find the correct source folder for your templates but it usually can find the correct "project directory" (which will be called "PD" for the rest of this passage).

 Multiple paths can be passed by comma separating them.
 The paths are tried in order.
-If a path does not start with a path separator then it will be appended to the resolved CWD otherwise it is assumed to be a fully qualified path.
-NOTE the CWD may not be correct!
+If a path does not start with a path separator then it will be appended to the resolved PD otherwise it is assumed to be a fully qualified path.
+NOTE the PD may not be correct!

-The default location is CWD/src/main/resources.
-Again the CWD may not be resolved correctly so the only guarantee is to give the absolute path if nothing else is working.
-Please file an issue with info on your build system and IDE if you project is mostly canonical in layout if you are experiencing issues.
+The default location is PD/src/main/resources.
+Again the PD may not be resolved correctly so the only guarantee is to give the absolute path if nothing else is working.
+Please file an issue with info on your build system and IDE if your project is mostly canonical in layout if you are experiencing issues.

 If the option is blank or empty then NO fallback will happen and effectively disables the above behavior.
 You can change it by passing to the annotation processor a setting for "jstache.resourcesPath" like: